garretrc/MV-STDM/README.md

 ## 03, 04, 05 MCMC sampling scripts

 These files contain the code to run the DLM sampler, contained in spatial_stats/dlm_code, and produce the results for the full data and both s1 and s2.
-Results are saved in cee drive, cldera/obs_thrust/dm_results.

 ## 06, 07, 08 data visualization scripts